suinleelab/AIControl.jl/README.md

 ## Data files required for AIControl
 AIControl uses a massive amount of public control data for ChIP-seq (roughly 450 chip-seq runs).
 We have done our best to compress them so that you only need to download about **4.6GB** (can be smaller with the `--reduced` option).
 These files require approximately **13GB** of free disk space to unfold.
 You can unfold them to anywhere you want as long as you specify the location with the `--ctrlfolder` option. **The default location is `./data`**

-**[Here](https://drive.google.com/open?id=1Xh6Fjah1LoRMmbaJA7_FzxYcbqmpNUPZ) is a link to a Google Drive folder that contains all compressed data.** The link contains 8 files and you need to download different files depending on which option you are planning to run with.
+**[Here](https://drive.google.com/open?id=1Xh6Fjah1LoRMmbaJA7_FzxYcbqmpNUPZ) is a link to a Google Drive folder that contains all compressed data.** The link contains the following files:
+- Pairs of files that you need to download depending on which option you are planning to run with.
+- Peaks for other peak callers used for evaluation in the accompanying paper.
+- ``bowtie2" reference files.

 ### Option 1: with 440 ENCODE controls with non-duplicate reads
 **Using these files will recreate the main results of the paper.**